CYing18/CYing18.github.io/_pages/about.md

         flex-direction: column; /* Stack text vertically */
         justify-content: flex-start; /* Align text to the top */
         margin-top: 0;
-    }
+        margin-left: 0; /* Remove or reduce left margin to move the text closer */ }

     .badge {